nextbreakpoint/infrastructure-as-code/README.md

     https://artifactory.yourprivatedomain.com

-Deploy your application in ECS or EC2.
-You can manually deploy your application or create scripts to run from Jenkins.
+Deploy your application to ECS or EC2, manually or using Jenkins CI.

-Your application might use Consul for service discovery.
-If your application is running in a Docker container managed by ECS, the logs will be automatically collected and sent to Logstash.
-Alternatively you can ship your logs directly to Logstash or use Filebeat to collect your logs.
+## Disable access from Bastion

+Bastion server could be removed or access to private network could be disabled after creating the infrastructure.

+## Delete secrets is S3 bucket

+Secrets stored in S3 could be deleted after creating the infrastructure.
+Create a backup if you think you might need them later to configure other machines.